Antonio Margarito vs. Roberto García

-Roberto Garcia vs. Antonio Margarito: Latin Fury 14 was a super welterweight boxing fight which took place on May 8, 2010, at the La Feria de San Marcos, in Aguascalientes, Mexico between Roberto García (28-2, 21 KO) and three-division world champion Antonio Margarito (37-6-1, 27 KO).
+Antonio Margarito vs. Roberto García, billed as Latin Fury 14, was a professional boxing match contested on May 8, 2010, for the WBC International light middleweight championship.

-Details
+Background

 The fight took place at La Feria de San Marcos, in Aguascalientes, Mexico under the promotion of Top Rank.
 It was contested at 154 pounds, with the vacant international WBC light middleweight championship on the line.

+The fight

-Margarito won the contest with a unanimous decision of 99-89, 100-88, 99-90.
+Margarito won the contest with a unanimous decision of 99–89, 100–88, 99–90.